You are here

 Navigation

 Use Navigation menu features to toggle between the educational resources and programs dashboards (click on the Go to Court Programs or Go to Court Resources button) or to navigate to the instructions on this webpage (click on the Go to Instructions button).
-These buttons are located near the bottom of the visualization, slightly to the left of center.
+These buttons are located near the bottom of the interactive map, slightly to the left of center.

 There are two side-by-side images.
 On the left, there are two vertically stacked rectangular buttons, with the top button labeled as "Go to Court Programs" and the bottom button labeled as "Go to Instructions.
 These are the buttons displayed on the Educational Resources dashboard.